 Earlier attempts to estimate the total mass of objects beyond Neptune have only added up to around one-tenth the mass of the Earth.
 However, in order for the TNOs to have the observed orbits and for there to be no Planet Nine, the model put forward by Sefilian and Touma requires the combined mass of the Kuiper Belt to be between a few to ten times the mass of the Earth.

 “When observing other systems, we often study the disc surrounding the host star to infer the properties of any planets in orbit around it,” said Sefilian.
 “The problem is when you’re observing the disc from inside the system, it’s almost impossible to see the whole thing at once.
 While we don’t have direct observational evidence for the disc, neither do we have it for Planet Nine, which is why we’re investigating other possibilities.
-Nevertheless, it is interesting to note that observations of Kuiper belt analogues around other stars, as well as planet formation models, reveal massive remnant populations of debris.
+Nevertheless, it is interesting to note that observations of Kuiper belt analogs around other stars, as well as planet formation models, reveal massive remnant populations of debris.

 “It’s also possible that both things could be true – there could be a massive disc and a ninth planet.
-With the discovery of each new TNO, we gather more evidence that might help explain their behaviour.”
+With the discovery of each new TNO, we gather more evidence that might help explain their behavior.”